Dear Atticus,

 Let’s look at the timeline to understand why it could take you 2.5 years to get SSDI (though waiting periods can vary by state):

 The good news is that when you do get approved, you’ll get your first SSDI payment within 60 days.
 Your first benefits check includes all your back pay.
-This is retroactive pay for benefits you would have received if your application was approved sooner.
-Back pay only starts with the sixth month after you filed for disability.
+This is retroactive pay for benefits you would have received if your application had been approved sooner.
+Back pay only starts in the sixth month after you file for disability.
 So if it takes 24 months to receive approval, you’ll receive a check that includes 18 months of back pay.

 While you can’t change the pace of the system, there are a few things you can do to ensure your application goes as seamlessly as it can: